hashicorp/envconsul/README.md

     # below to inject into the child's runtime environment.
 If a custom
     # environment variable shares its name with a system environment variable,
     # the custom environment variable takes precedence.
 Even if pristine,
-    # whitelist, or blacklist is specified, all values in this option
+    # allowlist, or denylist is specified, all values in this option
     # are given to the child process.
     custom = ["PATH=$PATH:/etc/myapp/bin"]